128technology/docs/docs/plugin_kni_namespace_scripts.md

 The `default-route` flag is used to set the target-interface as a `default` route with zero metric in the namespace making it the preferred choice for routing all traffic.

 ### Application Definition
-Any [SFC](plugin_intro#service-function-chaining) application will require some applications to run within the namespace to consume the KNI and other network resources.
-This configuration simply provides a list of commands to be run within the namespace.
+Any [SFC application](plugin_intro#service-function-chaining) will require some applications to run within the namespace to consume the KNI and other network resources.
+This configuration provides a list of commands to be run within the namespace.

 :::note
-The scripts will automatically append `ip netns exec` for every configured command
+The scripts will automatically append `ip netns exec` for every configured command.
 :::

 This configuration is optional.
 Consider this example: